japalbornoz/Branch-Edge-Services/README.md

 ## Troubleshooting Scenarios
 Troubleshooting cases for this project are documented in the `/troubleshooting` folder and include examples such as:

-- incorrect DHCP pool configuration
+- Packet Tracer DHCP endpoint behavior during early Version 1 testing
-- missing or incorrect DNS server assignment
+- DNS reachability versus DNS application traffic under ACL restrictions
-- NAT inside/outside misconfiguration
+- switchport mode mismatch affecting Version 2 DHCP relay
-- ACL applied on the wrong interface or in the wrong direction
+- missing route conditions affecting return reachability to the remote guest subnet
-- missing route to the ISP or public server network
+- ACL placement and policy validation on the correct gateway interface

 ---